-I recommend profitability analysis as a tool routinely.
+I recommend routine profitability analysis as a tool.
 While there may be arguments as to the method of overhead application from firm to firm, the end results of these analyses are rarely so flawed that they are not useful for improving performance.
 The principal benefit of profitability analysis is that it promotes accountability.
 A firm that understands the basic economics of their practice has the competitive advantage of knowing who to reward and by how much.

 Another principal benefit of this information includes the ability to more intelligently allocate resources, manage costs and strategically direct business development efforts.